StergachisLab/fire_consensus_pipeline/README.md

-# fire_consensus_pipeline
+# FIRE consensus pipeline
+---

+## What it does:

 Build consensus peaks from per-sample `*peaks.bed.gz` files, then recalculate per-sample actuation values from `*pileup.bed.gz` files against those consensus intervals.

+It uses a manifest file with 3 columns, so sample names and file paths are explicit.
+- `sample`: sample name to use in output files
+- `peaks`: path to the sample peaks BED.gz file
+- `pileup`: path to the sample pileup BED.gz file

 The pipeline supports three execution backends for the per-sample recalculation step:

-- local
+- `local`
-- slurm
+- `slurm`
-- pbs
+- `pbs`

-It uses a manifest file with 3 columns, so sample names and file paths are explicit.
-- sample: sample name to use in output files
-- peaks: path to the sample peaks BED.gz file
-- pileup: path to the sample pileup BED.gz file
+## Workflow:

 The workflow has three main steps: